 Wealthy taxpayers — especially older adults who have more medical expenses — take advantage of tax breaks for out-of-pocket medical costs if they can, Du Val said.

-When you itemize, you can deduct unreimbursed medical and dental expenses that exceed 10 percent of your adjusted gross income.
-You might also be able to deduct 17 cents per mile when using your car to drive to and from medical appointments.
+When you itemize, you can deduct unreimbursed medical and dental expenses that exceed 7.5% of your adjusted gross income.

 When you sell stocks, bonds or other assets that have declined in value since you bought them, they’re considered a capital loss.
 And when your losses exceed your capital gains, you can use up to $3,000 in losses to offset your income.